 Thus, whether or not a friendly board encourages negative information sharing depends on the extent of this downside protection.
 This is where corporate governance, and in particular, shareholder power, is important.
 We argue that a friendly board would not be able to offer downside protection when shareholder power is high.
 This implies that the observed negative relation between political homophily and lower crash risk should only manifest when shareholder power is high.
 In our subsequent analysis, we use two common measures of shareholder power to test this implication: institutional ownership (e.g., Denis, Denis, and Sarin, 1997; Harford, Jenter, and Li, 2011) and the E-Index (e.g., Bebchuk, Ferrell, and Cohen, 2009).
-We first show that the negative relationship between PHI and crash risk only holds for firms with strong shareholder power measured by these two metrics.
+We first examine the negative relationship between PHI and crash risk for the subsamples of shareholder power.
 We then show that, consistent with our hypothesis, the CEO receives more protection from poor performance when the board is friendly, but only among firms with weak shareholder power.
+Finally, we examine how the relation between PHI and firm value varies across shareholder power.